ojilles/jilles.net/_posts/2008-12-20-denmark-compared-to-the-netherlands.md

 spend enough time yet in Denmark to judge how easy it is to make friends outside work but the Danes will be the first to tell you that that is not easy: they are not really (as) open to this.
-The bonds that they entertain with their friends are presumed to be much stronger/long lasting..
+The bonds that they entertain with their friends are presumed to be much stronger/long lasting...

-In terms of Work/Life balance I find it hard to make absolute statements since I don’t think my personal W/L balance is quite typical for the Dutch.
+In terms of Work/Life balance I find it hard to make absolute statements since I don't think my personal W/L balance is quite typical for the Dutch.
 Even so, the Danes work 36 or 37 hours a week, start working days quite early (there is quite  a portion of people with office jobs that start before 8am) but leave the office early as well.
-It’s not an exception for danish offices to be empty at 16:00 or for stores to close around that same time.
-On saturdays stores are not open the full day either.
-I’m quite sure that it is an objective statement that the Danes make less hours per week than the Dutch.
-Please don’t mistake this for “the Dutch work harder than the Danes”, etc.
+It is not an exception for danish offices to be empty at 16:00 or for stores to close around that same time.
+On Saturdays stores are not open the full day either.
+I am quite sure that it is an objective statement that the Danes make less hours per week than the Dutch.
+Please don't mistake this for "the Dutch work harder than the Danes", etc.

 ### Traffic
 <a href="{{site.baseurl}}/wp-content/traffic-jamjp.jpg"><img